-1Password integrates with Pwned Passwords, a service that allows you to check if your passwords have been leaked on the Internet.
+1Password integrates with Pwned Passwords, a feature of Have I Been Pwned that allows you to check if your passwords have been leaked on the Internet.

-In early 2018, Troy Hunt launched Pwned Passwords, a service that allows you to check if your passwords have been leaked online.
-His database now has more than 500 million passwords that have been collected from various breaches across multiple sites.
-Checking your passwords against this list is immensely valuable and helps keep you protected.
+In early 2018, Troy Hunt launched Pwned Passwords, a service that lets you see if your passwords have been leaked online.
+His database now has more than 500 million passwords that have been collected from various website breaches.
+Many of these credentials will have also been published or sold by attackers on the dark web.

 Watchtower protects against security breaches